AverniteDF/poe-bot-server-wsgi/README.md

 1. A means of hosting a Python web application (e.g., shared hosting account with cPanel)
 2. An account on Poe that allows you to create server bots (poe.com/create_bot).

-1. Setting up a Python web application:
+Step 1.
+Setting up a Python web application:
    - Log into cPanel and navigate to "Setup Python App"
    - Click "Create Application"
    - Select the latest version of Python